nuejs/www/docs2/concepts/content-collections.md

 </ul>
 ```

-By default collections are sorted by `date` property so the the newest will be rendered first.
+By default, collections are sorted by `date` property so the the newest will be rendered first.